 Content specialists are the writers, researchers, and marketers who create content for their website or blog.
 Content specialists are often referred to as “content creators” or “content editors.”

 What does a content marketing specialist do?

-Content specialists are part of the marketing team.
+Content marketing experts are part of the marketing team.
+Ok, that’s fairly broad, what specifically does a content expert do.
 They can write articles, blog posts, and respond to customer queries.
 You are likely to feel as though the role is highly variable.
 You could be a creative writer, researcher, journalist, marketing strategist, social media marketer – or maybe even a bit of everything.

 What skills does a content manager need?

-A content marketing manager should possess the skill of content marketing.
-Distributing relevant and useful content to attract and retain customers.
+A content marketing manager should possess analytical skills and knowledge of content marketing.
+As a content strategists, distributing relevant and useful content to attract and retain customers.
 It is an essential marketing component that has exploded in popularity over the past decade.
 It will mean your job will involve creating content for: